TCFD

 Transition Risk

-Taking on the challenge of achieving carbon neutrality by 2050, Mazda has assigned a director to oversee its decarbonization strategy and executive officers to be in charge of carbon neutrality.
+Taking on the challenge of achieving carbon neutrality by 2050, Mazda has assigned a director to oversee its carbon neutrality strategy and executive officers to be in charge of carbon neutrality.
 In 2021, Mazda formed a specialized team (hereinafter referred to as specialized team) dedicated to carbon neutrality matters.
 At its head is the Corporate Strategy Office working closely with the specialized team composed of members involved in products, manufacturing, purchasing, logistics, sales and recycling.
-Under the supervision of the officers in charge of decarbonization, the Corporate Strategy Office has been leading the team, which formulated and promoted strategies from a Life Cycle Assessment (LCA) perspective for responding to risks and opportunities selected based on Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA) scenarios and trends, while also considering the investment and expenses required for such initiatives and response schedules.
+Under the supervision of the executive officers in charge of carbon neutrality , the Corporate Strategy Office has been leading the team, which formulated and promoted strategies from a Life Cycle Assessment (LCA) perspective for responding to risks and opportunities selected based on Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA) scenarios and trends, while also considering the investment and expenses required for such initiatives and response schedules.

 Physical Risks